 Indeed, during my reading of his six novels, this discordant mix of emotions was a regular companion.
 For me, Bellow’s work continually captured my admiration, but only rarely my loyalty, and for all his obvious genius, few of his novels landed quite right.
 Now, I may have been too picky, my critical impulses sharpened by the speed at which I moved from one Bellow book to another.
 I may be one of the intellectuals that Bellow is constantly critiquing in his letters and essays.
 But reading his critics, it’s clear that there is a sort of “Bellow problem,” whose parameters have a remarkable degree of uniformity among critical readers, and which even his admirers feel the need to justify.
 It is this problem that I will now address, and try to find a solution for.

-Editor’s Note: Please return to Fiction Writers Review tomorrow for the conclusion of Daniel Wallace’s essay “The Confusing Pleasures of Reading Saul Bellow.”
+Editor’s Note: Here is Part II of Wallace’s essay on Bellow.
 In it, Wallace considers how Bellow constructs philosophical briar patches into which character and reader may fall, the progression of characters throughout the six novels, and how reading Bellow’s nonfiction provides the perfect foil to his fictional expansiveness.

 Further Links & Resources are included at the end of Part 2.